Terminology

 Module

 Modules are the heart of the BrainStem architecture.
 Each is a self-contained hardware solution that employs the BrainStem OS and can communicate with other modules over the BrainStem Network.
 Additionally, all modules have a link transport that enables them to talk with a host computer outside the BrainStem Network.
-Examples of link transports a module may use are TCP/IP, BlueTooth, USB, or other industry standards.
+Examples of link transports a module may use are TCP/IP, Bluetooth, USB, or other industry standards.
 Available BrainStem modules are listed in the BrainStem Products webpage.

 Host